Written by Michael Alarcon for J3 magazine in 2018. J3 is a boutique design magazine, distributed to outlets in the fashion and arts industry.

 SYNGEd!: A Year in the Life of a Dot.com Survivor

-This time last year, almost to the day, I was wrapping up the first week of my new job by viciously karate-chopping and roundhouse-kicking my now-former copy editor in the head.
+This time last year, almost to the day, I was wrapping up the first week of my new job by karate-chopping and roundhouse-kicking Claire, my now-former copy editor in the head.

-Funny now how it was called “first annual.”
+Funny now how it was called the “first annual.”

-Make no mistake, I never wanted to get rich; most working writers aren't in it for the money, and that's always been fine by me.
+Make no mistake, I never wanted to get rich; most working writers aren't in it for the money, and that included me.
 But I was a few months into my marriage and needed a steady payday as opposed to the irregular freelance checks I skimmed by on as a swinging bachelor.

-After two weeks of interviews and writing pointless features on spec to prove I knew the difference between a first- and a third-person story, I was hired as a content producer for Synge.com: The Ultimate Pop Culture Experience ™.
+After two weeks of interviews and writing pointless features on spec to prove I knew the difference between how to write in first- and third-person, I was hired as a content producer for Synge.com: The Ultimate Pop Culture Experience ™.

-Quick back story on Synge: after a failed attempt as a fluffy website for the teen set, the company shifted gears in late 1999 and re-launched as one of the premier portals—or “online communities”—for the highly desirable 18-to-34-year-old demographic.
+Quick back story on Synge: after a failed attempt as a lightweight website for teenagers, the company shifted gears in late 1999 and re-launched as one of the premier portals — or “online communities” — for the highly desirable 18-to-34-year-old demographic.
 Its purpose was to function as a destination point for Generations X and Y and whatever the trendy subculture of the month was at the time.
-At its peak, it read like a cross between Maxim and Spin, only better—in my opinion, anyway.
+At its peak, it read like a cross between Maxim and Spin, only better — in my opinion, anyway.